muratk3n/thirdwave/en/tweets/2020/week12d.md

 ---

-\#voit \#physics "It seems to be very hard to get some people to understand that the number of “tests of string theory” is not “very few” but zero, for the simple reason that there are no predictions of string theory, generic or otherwise"
+\#voit \#physics "It seems to be very hard to get some people to understand that the number of 'tests of string theory' is not 'very few' but zero, for the simple reason that there are no predictions of string theory, generic or otherwise"

 [Link](https://www.math.columbia.edu/~woit/wordpress/?p=11675)